XieLipeng0830/OpenJudge/docs/building_graders/create_custom_graders.md

 )
 ```

-## :white_check_mark: Testing Your Custom Graders
+## Test Your Custom Graders

-Always test your custom graders with various inputs:
+Always test your custom graders with various inputs to ensure they work as expected:

 ```python
 import asyncio